Edit Content

 What Is Quantum Mechanics?

-Quantum mechanics studies the behavior of particles at very small scales, where classical Science no longer applies.
+Quantum mechanics studies the behavior of particles at very small scales, where classical physics no longer applies.

 Key Principles of Quantum Mechanics